Regulatory, Pricing and Reimbursement Overview

 2. What is the regulatory framework for the authorization, pricing, and reimbursement of drugs, biologicals, and medical devices?

-The authorization, pricing and reimbursement of drugs, biologicals and medical devices is mainly regulated by the following acts (and related regulations):
+The authorization, pricing, and reimbursement of drugs, biologicals and medical devices is regulated primarily by the following acts (and related regulations):

 - Act No. 378/2007 Coll., on Drugs, as amended (the “Act on Drugs”);